 What is the Family Residency Initiative?
 How do I apply?

-This initiative allows artists with children to participate in the thematic residency at SFAI.
+In the month of July, 2017, this initiative allows artists with children to participate in the thematic residency at SFAI.
 In addition to the $1000 per month residency fee, and if the family needs additional living space, there is a $500 fee for a second room.
 Families are hosted during the month of July.
 To apply, please fill out the thematic residency application, and check the box labeled Family Residency Initiative in step 14.
+For more information, visit the Family Residency Initiative Page.

 Who are the jurors?
 Will they give me feedback on my application?